infinite130/infinite130.github.io/portfolio.md

             <p><strong>사용 기술:</strong> Java, Spring Framework, Oracle DB</p>
           </div>

           <div class="text">I am a front-end developer with more than 3 years of experience writing html, css, and js.
-I'm motivated, result-focused and seeking a successful team-oriented company with opportunity to grow. <a href="/login">link</a></div>
+I'm motivated, result-focused and seeking a successful team-oriented company with opportunity to grow.</div>
           <a href="https://github.com/JAVANOS6/javanos" target="_blank">GitHub 이동</a>
         </div>
       </div>